GE Capital

+GE Capital was the financial services division of General Electric.
+Its various units were sold between 2013 and 2021, including the notable spin-off of the North American consumer finance division as Synchrony Financial.
+Ultimately, only one division of the company remained, GE Energy Financial Services, which was transferred to GE Vernova when General Electric was broken up.

 Overview

 On July 8, 2013, the Financial Stability Oversight Council designated GE Capital as a "systemically important financial institution", which makes it subject to oversight by the Federal Reserve.

 In 2014, GE Capital had 35,000+ employees worldwide, operating in more than 40 countries, with total assets of US$499 billion.
 It was rated AA+ with stable outlook by S&P in 2012.

 GE Capital's subsidiaries also operated under the GE Money brand.

 Restructuring plan

 On April 10, 2015, Jeffrey R. Immelt, the CEO of General Electric, announced that GE would sell most of GE Capital over the next two years.